 Statement of the Noncommercial Stakeholders Group on the 8 March 2018 Model for GDPR Compliance

 The Noncommercial Stakeholders Group (NCSG) appreciates this opportunity to comment on the proposed interim compliance model that was published on 8 March 2018, to accommodate WHOIS in a post-GDPR landscape.
-While the model is a major improvement on the current open WHOIS, it remains an inadequate solution and we have several concerns with the model.
+While the model is a major improvement on the current open WHOIS, it remains an inadequate solution and we would like to share our preliminary concerns with the model.
 Since this is the first chance to see a full analysis of the reasoning behind the model, we will doubtless have further comments after discussion within our Stakeholder Group of the analysis in this document.

 Natural Person vs Legal Person